MathieuSnd/NoRISC/report/everything.md

 ## 3.4.
 Overview of the extension

 The goal of the RISC-V Bit Manipulation ISA extension is to accelerate some operations that are regularly executed in common RISC-V code.
-It is divided into three subextensions, for a total of 31 instructions (and 12 other instructions for rv64).
+It is divided into three sub-extensions, for a total of 31 instructions (and 12 other instructions for rv64).

 ### 3.4.1.
 Zba (Array Indexing)

-The Zba instructions are designed to accelerate the generation of addresses that index into arrays of basic types (halfword, word, doubleword).
+The Zba instructions are designed to accelerate the generation of addresses that index into arrays of basic types (half word, word, and double word).
 These instructions allow the addition of a shifted index to a base address.
-The shift amount is limited to 1, 2, or 3 but can be used to index arrays of wider elements by combining with the slli instruction from the base ISA.
+The shift amount is limited to 1, 2, or 3 but can be used to index arrays of wider elements by combining with the `SLLI` (Shift Left Logical by Immediate) instruction from the base ISA.

 ### 3.4.2.
 Zbb (Basic Bit-Manipulation)